 Bandung Grand Mosque’s Minarets

 Be spoiled by the aerial view of the city from these minarets.
 On a sunny day, visitors can see Mount Tangkuban Perahu clearly.
-To go up, an entry fee of IDR 7,000 is required.
+To go up, visitors will get charged Rp7.000.

 |Bandung Grand Mosque Minarets Entrance Fee|